ptkenny/XBoxRecordThat/README.md

 ## XBOX, RECORD THAT

-I made this program as a joke for me and my friends, it basically waits until you say "XBOX, record that" and then simulates pressing alt-F10 to trigger nVidia Shadowplay.
+I made this program as a joke for me and my friends, it basically waits until you say "XBOX, record that" and then simulates pressing alt-F10 with pyautogui to trigger nVidia Shadowplay.

 DEPENDENCIES: